 Skiing in Fort William

 As well as being located near Ben Nevis and the adjoining mountains and Hills, Fort William is near a major ski resort.
 The Nevis Range resort offers a variety of runs covering green, blue red and black classifications.
 The resort features 12 lifts and Scotland’s only mountain gondola and ascent to the top of the runs is quick.
 There is extensive off-piste skiing and a wide variety of facilities.
 Runs are located on the mountain Aonach Mor, very close to Ben Nevis.

 Set in some of the most dramatic scenery that Scotland has to offer, Fort William has a variety of hotels, guest houses and bed and breakfast accommodation making it welcoming to the individual, family or group.
 All of the experiences associated with a skiing holiday abroad are available in the area around Fort William.

 Loch Torridon lies in the North West Highlands of Scotland and is home to a variety of outdoor activity pursuits as well as some of the most dramatic scenery Scotland has to offer.
 The Loch lends itself perfectly to kayaking where the views from the water are breathtaking, and participants can see otters and enjoy the company of seals who often swim along with kayakers.

-Adventure packages combining several different activities are readily available at Torredon, including gorge scrambling.
-Wet suited participants can wade through pools and step through waterfalls in a dramatic water filled landscape of unique and rare beauty.
+Adventure packages combining several different activities are readily available at Torridon, including gorge scrambling.
+Wet suited participants can wade through pools and step through waterfalls in dramatic water-filled landscape of unique and rare beauty.
 Rock climbing is also on the menu given the dramatic rugged nature of the area.

-Combining several activities during a stay in Torredon will offer the visitor a fully packed and varied experience to remember.
+Combining several activities during a stay in Torridon will offer the visitor a fully packed and varied experience to remember.
 The facilities are many and cater for those of all ages.